 This 2.9-acre park is located in the heart of downtown St. Louis.
 And, as its name suggests, it’s a place to see and admire various sculptures from different artists.

-Some of the notable sculptures in this park include Igor Mitoraj’s “Eros Bendato” and Keith Haring’s “Double Mirror Tetrahedron.”
-With 24 sculptures in total, you’ll have more than enough to see and admire.
-Plus, the poignant messages that these pieces of art represent are simply amazing.
+Some notable sculptures in this park include Igor Mitoraj’s “Eros Bendato” and Keith Haring’s “Double Mirror Tetrahedron.”
+With 24 sculptures, you’ll have more than enough to see and admire.
+Plus, the poignant messages these art pieces represent are simply amazing.

 If you visit during summer, the spray plaza and rain gardens here will do you well to cool off the summer heat.
-Here, kids can also have great moments as they run about and dodge those water jets.
+Kids can also have great moments here as they run about and dodge those water jets.

-See Related: Fun & Best Things to do in Dubuque, Iowa
+See Related: Things to Do in Dubuque, Iowa

 19. Saint Louis Science Center